 Channel 7 vs Foxtel/Kayo TV Fixtures

-While the Channel Seven television coverage is limited to an average of three to five contests per week across most locations in Australia (Sydney, Brisbane, Adelaide), Foxtel and Kayo Sports will televise every match in every Round Live, before the Grand Final, with up to five exclusive games each week to include the late matches on both Saturday and Sunday, as well as the option to stream the AFL live online or watch at home in HD.
-Foxtel and Kayo Sports also have secured exclusive broadcast rights to the AFL Preseason JLT series, so you never have to worry about getting your fill of Footy.
+While the Channel Seven television coverage is limited to between three and five contests per week across most locations in Australia (Sydney, Brisbane, Adelaide), Foxtel and Kayo Sports will televise every match in every round live before the Grand Final, with up to five exclusive games each week including the late matches on both Saturday and Sunday, as well as offering the option to stream the AFL live online or watch at home in HD.
+Foxtel and Kayo Sports also have secured exclusive broadcast rights to every match of the AFL Women’s league and the AFL Preseason Community series, so you never have to worry about getting your fill of footy.